Cyprus company formation

 All the above documents are submitted to the Cyprus Registrar of Companies for approval.
 On approval, the following certificates are issued:

 The company certificates can be in English or Greek.
-There is some extra charge for the Articles and Memorandum to be in English.
+An additional fee is charged for having the Articles and Memorandum in English.
+This is due to extra fees payable to the Registrar of Companies and Greek-to-English translation fees.

 Registration timeline